 Our Department utilizes Outlook calendar for meeting organization, planning, and communicating special events.
-Your Office Supervisor (if applicable) should have editing access to your calendar.
 Share your calendar with others as appropriate.
 Communicate with your area staff on calendar sharing expectations.
 The general expectation is that if you receive a calendar appointment (unless you are listed as optional), you are expected to be there.
 Connect with your supervisor if you have questions.